AmanSingh4958/C-Codes/README.md

 # C-Codes
-Just some codes basic topics of C language.
+Just some codes on basic topics of C language.
 Hope it helps you in some way.